Container Security

 Hands-on examples

-- A small collection of my favorite container escapes 😈
+This small collection of my favorite container escapes may grow over time too. 😈

 This is part of a series put together from client-facing conversations, conference talks, workshops, and more over the past 10 years of asking folks to stop doing silly things in containers.
 Many slides were taken from my talk at BSides Boulder 2025 and the hands-on exercises from my workshop at AppSec Village @ DEF CON 33 .